mrwel8/mrwel8.github.com/_posts/2018-06-06-how-to-organize-salesforce-hackathon-sfhackx18.md

 ### Find the right people
 How hard could it be to schedule a place and time for people to meet?
 The answer, as you may have guessed, is that it’s always more work than you might expect, so you’ll want to find others that are up to the task.
 Luckily, in Salesforce circles, that’s not all that difficult — Developer Groups, the Success Community, Salesforce Partners, and Twitter feeds are all full of like-minded folks who are always looking to get involved.

-After I saw the success that was the first SFHackX, I reached out to my manager to see if Slalom would consider sponsoring this year’s edition.
-Before long, I was on a Slack channel with Bing and Kartik from the Boston Salesforce Developer Group, listing out all of our todos and next steps to get the hackathon off the ground.
+After I saw the success that was the first SFHackX, I reached out to my manager to see if <a href="https://www.slalom.com/work/partners/salesforce" target="_blank">Slalom</a> would consider sponsoring this year’s edition.
+Before long, I was on a Slack channel with <a href="https://twitter.com/twtinc" target="_blank">Bing</a> and <a href="https://twitter.com/logontokartik" target="_blank">Kartik</a> from the Boston Salesforce Developer Group, listing out all of our todos and next steps to get the hackathon off the ground.
 Needless to say, it couldn’t have happened with their and Slalom’s support!

 ### Plan, plan, plan some more
 Once we had finalized a date, it didn’t seem like the planning stage would require much effort.
 All we needed to determine were a location, some food, and a few hacks for the participants to compete on.
 In the end though, this ended up being the most time-consuming activity, presumably because it involves dealing with budgets and many small, important details — Some tough questions you’ll have to answer, for instance, are: